19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Misty Step.md

 You teleport to an unoccupied point you can see within range.

 ---
-*Upcast: Increase the range by 10' per spell level.*
+*Upcast: Increase the range by 30 feet per spell level.*